List of CSI: Miami characters

-List of characters for the CBS television series, CSI: Miami.
+The following is a list of characters from the CBS crime drama television series, CSI: Miami.
+It follows Miami criminalists (identified as "the Crime Scene Investigators") working for the Miami-Dade Police Department (MDPD) as they use physical evidence to solve murders.

 Equations

 During CSI: Miami's opening credits, several actors' names morph in and out of equations.

 Notable cast members

 CSI: Miami ran for ten seasons between 2002 and 2012, and featured a cast of thirteen regulars.
 David Caruso, as Lieutenant Horatio Caine, was afforded the starring credit, while Emily Procter was credited second to him.
 Kim Delaney, the female lead in the episodes she appeared, was credited as and, while Rory Cochrane was afforded this credit following his departure, despite being previously credited as with.
 Also holding and positions were Adam Rodriguez, during seasons 9 and 10 (he was previously credited directly following Procter), and Eddie Cibrian during season 8.
 Sofia Milos (season 3), Khandi Alexander (seasons 1–6), Jonathan Togo (seasons 3–10), Rex Linn (seasons 5–10), Eva LaRue (seasons 5–10), Megalyn Echikunwoke (season 7), and Omar Benson Miller (seasons 8–10) were credited consistently in that order.